In yesterday’s Daily, I showed you a simple way to beat the market with the “Bridesmaid” strategy.

 You’ll need a strong stomach for it…

-(If you haven’t heard of The Leuthold Group, it’s one of the world’s top financial research firms.
-You can learn more about Leuthold here.)
+If you haven’t heard of The Leuthold Group, it’s one of the top financial research firms for institutions in the world.
+(You can learn more about Leuthold here.)

-Now with the bridesmaid strategy, you buy the second-best performing asset class of the previous year.
-That’s because based on history, the previous year’s runner-up generally outperforms in the following year.
+With the Bridesmaid strategy, you buy the second-best performing asset class of the previous year.
+That’s because, based on history, the previous year’s runner-up generally outperforms in the following year.

 Go Low or Go Home

 With the Cheapest Sector strategy, you buy the previous year’s S&P 500 sector with the lowest price-to-earnings (P/E) ratio.
 Basically, you’re bargain hunting for profits.

 Now, it might be difficult for some investors to buy the cheapest sector in the market.
 It’s usually the most-hated one as well.

 But if you’re willing to go against the crowd, the returns are usually worth it…

 (Note: 2021 was an anomaly year for S&P 500 sectors.
 All were up double-digits, ranging from 18–55%.
 So it’s unlikely any one sector was truly “hated.”)